RAPID-Platform-Projects/Rapid-Docs/training/System Build Foundational/1-Introduction to this course/2-Introduction to Rapid Platform.md

 Hence, Rapid Platform allows businesses to effectively manage data, manage operations and manage teams.

+## What exact problems does Rapid Platform solve?

+Rapid Platform is lifesaver if the below points resonate to your routine problems:

+- Have spreadsheets everywhere and finding it hard to keep on top of where you data is?
+- It is always a challenge to make sure everyone is up to date on the latest data.
+- Need to tell what has happened?
+- Have emails and chats and communication everywhere trying to organise things?
+- Not sure if you're on top of all the things that need to happen today?
+- Not sure if your team knows what needs to happen today?
+- Is everyone doing different things to solve the same problems?
+- Having trouble teaching new staff your processes?
+Need to communicate what you and your teams do to stakeholders?
+- Want to optimise operational behaviour and find bottle necks and wastage?
+- Need to collect data and keep it organised for compliance?
+- Every business is different and special, does no software solve what you really do?
+- Got different solutions around the place to try and jury-rig your own?

+Rapid Platform is a strong information and automation system which helps you combat these grass-roots level problems nad help build efficiencies throughout the DNA of the organisation.

 ## Key Pillars to Rapid Platform

 Rapid Platform stands on certain fundamental applications.
 These can be considered as Pillars to Rapid Platform: